 Fax: (386) 672-4491

-Come visit the Casements, the former winter home of John D. Rockefeller during the early 20th century.
-This historic place is named after the numerous casement windows that adorn the building, and once hosted a number of Rockefeller's infamous Christmas parties.
+Come visit The Casements, the former winter home of John D. Rockefeller during his lifetime.
+This historic place is named after the numerous casement windows that adorn the building, and once hosted a number of Rockefeller's famous Christmas parties.
 It now serves as a cultural center that offers exhibits, events, and classes.
 Head outside and stroll through the citrus trees and across the bridges and streams that adorn the property's two-acre garden.
 Guided tours are available at various times during the center's regular hours of operation.
-Check the website for further details.

 Thirty-six challenging holes, mysterious pirate hideouts, and loads of family fun are available at this miniature golf course where you putt around historical markers of pirates in a lush tropical setting complete with a cool sea fog.